 Closing the sale: a stronger option.

-If you think it is possible that the employer is ready to decide – and particularly if you’re applying for a position in sales, as an executive, or some other position where a stronger pitch may be expected – you might add something like “Is there anything preventing you from offering me the job right now?”
+If the interview process is in its final stages and you think it’s possible that the employer is ready to decide, and if you’re applying for a position in sales, as an executive, or some other position where a stronger pitch may be expected, then you might add something like “Is there anything preventing you from offering me the job right now?”

 When you get home, do you sit back and wait?

 Generally not, if you want to be remembered and seen as a proactive, assertive person who really wants the job.
-Be watching for a post on how to follow up memorably!
+Follow up, and do it memorably.
 Hint: It’s more than just a thank-you note.